Product next to service

 The implementation project becomes the service contract with one click, with master data and contacts carried over.

-Hardware and licence follow different rules than the hour: one runs over years, the other is delivered once. teamspace ties both to one customer and one document, each position with its own logic.
+Hardware and licence follow different rules than the service hour: one runs on regularly for years, the other is delivered once. teamspace ties both to one customer and settles them on one invoice, each position with its own logic.

 einmal · Einkauf und Verkauf